rlankine/laskenta/README.md

 - `tools.h` -- General purpose development helpers used by `laskenta.cpp`
 - `demo.cpp` -- Small demo application about Laskenta Library capabilities

-I recommend copying the header files (`laskenta.h` and `tools.h`) either into the directory of your common shared global header files, or into the same directory with your project resides.
+I recommend copying the header files (`laskenta.h` and `tools.h`) either into the directory of your common shared global header files, or into the same directory in which your project resides.
 The implementation file (`laskenta.cpp`) should be copied into the same directory with your project source files.
 The demo application can serve as a starting point for learning and exploration in which case it should be the main source file in its own project directory.

 ## Getting started
 TODO